-The 2021 Global Action Summit will be presented for the first time as a virtual event.
-The timing at the end of 2021 is designed to provide an opportunity to synthesize major findings and lessons learned from disruptions of COVID and to frame a new solutions-oriented agenda to create more resilient and inclusive food, health, and economic systems.
+The 2021 Global Action Summit was presented for the first time as a virtual event.
+The timing at the end of 2021 was designed to provide an opportunity to synthesize major findings and lessons learned from disruptions of COVID and to frame a new solutions-oriented agenda to create more resilient and inclusive food, health, and economic systems.

 The Summit engages the world's most influential thinkers in business, academia, capital markets, government, and international nonprofits working on adaptive solutions to reimagine food, health, and economics in our COVID-disrupted world.
 Among the program partners are

 · FINN Partners